Pedro León: Getafe return

 At the end of the 2011 summer transfer window, León returned to former club Getafe on a season-long loan.
 He scored the first goal of his second spell on 1 October, with a spectacular long-range strike at Málaga CF in a 3–2 loss.
 The move was extended for the following campaign.

 Subsequently, León signed for Getafe on a permanent basis.
 On 6 October 2013, he scored twice in a 3–1 home win over Real Betis, his first coming through a 40-meter free kick.

 León was not allowed to be registered for the start of 2014–15, as the club had exceeded the €17 million salary cap.
 The situation was finally resolved on 24 November, the day of his 28th birthday.

 Eibar

 On 5 July 2016, after Getafe's relegation, León signed a two-year deal with SD Eibar also in the top flight.
 He scored a career-best ten goals in his first season – only behind Sergi Enrich's 11 in the squad– but missed the vast majority of the following after replapsing from a left-knee injury.

 Fuenlabrada

 After Eibar's relegation, León agreed to a one-year contract with CF Fuenlabrada of the second division on 1 August 2021.
 He scored a squad-best ten goals in his only season (seven from penalties), but his team went down as second-bottom.

 Later career

 On 12 July 2022, aged 35, León returned to Murcia.
 He scored 15 goals in the first season of his second spell, spending his entire tenure in the Primera Federación.

+León announced his retirement on 20 May 2026.